hajar12-hub/hajar12-hub/README.md

 - 🎓 Software Engineering Student at ENSA Agadir
 - 💡 Passionate about Backend & Scalable Systems
-- 🚀 Currently building SaaS & Agile tools
+- 🚀 Currently building a Caching Proxy Server with Spring Boot
 - 🎯 Looking for Internship Opportunities

 ---